padiketeku/EarthObservation101-Practicals/Activity-02-Understanding the Earth Engine Interface.md

 |:--:|
 | *Fig. 6.Saving a file.* |

 The script then becomes available in the script manager panel.
-Given the script is saved in the cloud, you can always access this online regardless of your geographic location.
+Given the script is saved to Google servers, you can always access this online regardless of your geographic location.
 This is the end of the activity 2, you should now be confident to create, run and save scripts in the Code Editor. <br>

 **The End**